-U.S. Senate hopeful Dr. Rik Mehta is a father, husband, biotech entrepreneur and a global healthcare policy expert.
-Trained at world–renowned Rutgers University as a pharmacist and lawyer, Dr. Mehta has emerged as a top contender for the U.S. Senate seat in 2020 because of his intimate knowledge of the issues that matter to New Jersey.
-As a small business owner and a first generation American, he’s a staunch advocate for Constitutional integrity, safe and legal immigration, a healthcare system that’s built for generations to come, and laws that put New Jersey innovation first.
+U.S. Senate hopeful Dr. Rik Mehta is a biotech entrepreneur, innovator, healthcare policy expert and a licensed pharmacist and attorney.
+Trained at world–renowned Rutgers University as a pharmacist and lawyer, Dr. Mehta has emerged as a top potential candidate for the U.S. Senate seat in 2020 because of his intimate knowledge of the issues that matter to New Jersey.
+As a small business owner and a first generation American, he’s a staunch advocate for defending our Constitutional rights, fighting against illegal immigration and Sanctuary Cities, an affordable, accessible healthcare system that’s built for generations to come, and building New Jersey’s economy for the future.

 Rik lives in Morris County where he and his wife Reema raise their three little gentlemen and their dog Dexter.
 Rik’s energetic wife, Reema, is also an influential leader and scientist.
 She is a former FDA official and currently works as a drug safety science leader at Pfizer where she is also a member on the FDA Advisory Committee in drug safety and risk management.
 The two met at their alma mater, Rutgers University-New Brunswick, where they married.